spuder/OpenSpool/README.md

 ```

 Press and hold the D0 button while pressing the reset button on the Wemos D1 Mini.
-A new usb serial device will appear.
+A new USB serial device will appear.

 ```bash
 ls /dev/cu*